After years of back-and-forth, third-party cookies are finally on their way out.

 But without third-party cookies and IDFA, are consumers really better off?
 It’s no secret Google and Apple’s moves personally benefit them.
 Their direct customer relationships will keep them relatively unaffected while many other advertising vendors are weakened.
 For many marketers, a loss of third-party cookies means a loss of personalization capabilities.

 According to Epsilon research, 82% of consumers say they view a brand positively when they advertise a product that person needs, and 77% view brands negatively when they include inaccurate information about them in their advertising messages.
 So, at the end of the day, who wins and who loses?

 How will the death of third-party cookies impact digital advertising?

-The impending death of the third-party cookie is already causing a stir: About 80% of advertisers rely on third-party cookies, and 67% feel a combination of disappointed, frustrated, overwhelmed, helpless and even confused by the news.
+The death of the third-party cookie is causing a stir: About 80% of advertisers rely on third-party cookies, and 67% feel a combination of disappointed, frustrated, overwhelmed, helpless and even confused by the news.

 Personalization: Behavioral and browsing data will be limited, making it hard for advertisers who depend on third-party cookies to personalize ads.

 Campaign management: Basic capabilities like A/B testing and frequency capping will be challenging for advertisers who depend on third-party cookies.